Montparnasse derailment: Aftermath

 The railway company settled with the family of the deceased woman, and arranged for the education of her two young children, as well as proposing future employment for them.

 The passenger carriages were undamaged and were easily removed.
 It took 48 hours before the legal process and investigation allowed the railway to start removing the locomotive and tender.
 An attempt was made to move the locomotive with 14 horses, but this failed.
 A 250 tonne winch, with 10 men, first lowered the locomotive to the ground and then lifted the tender back into the station.
-When the locomotive reached the railway workshops it was found to have suffered little damage.
+When the locomotive reached the railway workshops, it was found to have suffered little damage.

 Legacy

 The wreckage remained outside the station for several days and a number of photographs were taken, such as those attributed to Studio Lévy and Sons, L. Mercier, and Henri Roger-Viollet.

 The Lévy and Sons photograph has become one of the most famous in transportation history.

+Popular culture

-The photograph, which is now in the public domain, is used as the cover page in the book An Introduction to Error Analysis by John Taylor.
-The photograph is featured on the album covers for Lean Into It by American rock band Mr. Big and Scrabbling at the Lock by Dutch rock band The Ex with Tom Cora, both first released in 1991, and the 2019 album Warranty Void If Removed by French recording artist Dial-up Jeremy.
+The Lévy and Sons photograph is now in the public domain and was used as the cover page in the book An Introduction to Error Analysis by John Taylor.
+It is also on the cover of On This Day in History Sh!t Went Down by James Fell.
+The photograph is featured on the album covers for Lean into It by American rock band Mr. Big and Scrabbling at the Lock by Dutch rock band The Ex with Tom Cora, both first released in 1991, and the 2019 album Warranty Void If Removed by French recording artist Dial-up Jeremy.

-A train crash with a similar chain of events occurs in the 1998 (season 5) episode of Thomas and Friends called "A Better View for Gordon".
-The incident also features during a dream in the 2007 novel The Invention of Hugo Cabret and its 2011 film adaptation, Hugo.
+The incident is featured during a dream sequence in the 2007 novel The Invention of Hugo Cabret and its 2011 film adaptation, Hugo.
 It is depicted in the comic book series The Extraordinary Adventures of Adèle Blanc-Sec, in the 1978 fourth album Momies en folie.